2019 – The Signature Collection

 There was a guest on the Uncle Floyd Show in 1984 called The Amazing Wid, who would bring in a million unrelated props and use them in a funny word association bit.

-Davy Jones of the Monkees was also on the show that day, so I grabbed one of Wid’s props – a book called “The Monkeys” and asked Davy to sign it.
+Davy Jones of the Monkees was also on the show that day, so I grabbed one of Wid’s props – a humorous 1962 book called “The Monkeys”, which was about monkeys who were to work in an olive grove in Provence picking up olives – and asked Davy to sign it.

-He seemed to be very concerned that I thought this book had some connection to his band and made sure to write “The Monkees”, so I wouldn’t be confused.
+He seemed to be very concerned that I thought this book had some connection to his band and made sure to write “The Monkees” under his signature, so I wouldn’t be confused (uh, thanks for clearing that up, Davy).

 This was pretty funny, but would you expect anything else from Soupy Sales?
 He was performing at a club in West Orange, NJ called Rascal’s.